Skip to content

 What is Depression?

 Depression (also known as Major Depressive Illness or Clinical Depression) is a common but significant mood disorder, according to the National Institute of Mental Health.
-It produces severe symptoms that interfere with your ability to function on a daily basis, including sleeping, eating, and working.
+It produces severe symptoms that interfere with your ability to function daily, including sleeping, eating, and working.
 The signs of depression must last for at least two weeks before a diagnosis may be made.

 Depression treatment is required when depressive symptoms are chronic and do not go away since some types of depression are slightly different or may arise in unusual situations.